j54j6/YoutubeDL-Downloader/README.md

 # TODO
 - better documentation / Code Quality fixes
-- FS Validator (To check for missing / corrupt files) and for simpler rebuild if data storage was broken
+- FS Validator (rehash all files again and check if any file differs from the original state)

 # Postponed todos
 - Implementing support for both SQLite and MySQL